 Our children go to school to learn, not drill, practice and study all school year for the FCAT/FSA!

 Back in the early 1980's my mother and grandmother were fortunate enough to send me to private high school which enabled me to receive my high school diploma.
 During that same time period the public schools weren't as great but it provided a meaningful education.
 You learned the subject (such as English, Biology, Chemistry, General Mathematics, Algebra, and so on) and you passed an end of course examination based on your mastery of the subject.

 Moreover, if you graduated from a public high school in the early 1980's in Florida you had to take an exam called the State Student Assessment Test, also known back then as the Functional Literacy Test.
 Yes there was some controversy there but no overzealous emphasis was placed on that test.
 You concentrated on your schoolwork and made the good grades and got your high school credits.

 Let's fast forward twenty years.

-Welcome to the world of the Florida FCAT test!
+Welcome to the world of the high stakes Florida FCAT and FSA test!